efeslab/huron/README.md

 _We are not using Predator anymore._

-Builds reliable false sharing profile at *word granularity*.
+Builds reliable false sharing profile at *word/byte granularity* instead of object level.

 ### Profile Def.

-The profile is a graph with many disconnected subgraphs; a subgraph corresponds to a cache line (so it has no more than 8 vertices)
+The profile is a graph with many disconnected subgraphs; a subgraph corresponds to a cache line (so it has no more than `cacheline_size` vertices)

-**Vertex**: word identifiers (preferably, only where at least 1 false sharing happens, to reduce output size)
+**Vertex**: word identifiers (preferably, only where false sharing happens, to reduce output size)

 - We already have this (word identifier is address)

-**Edge**: connects two vertex if there's false sharing between them
+- We'll be implementing other word identifiers (see below)

-- For now we detect false sharing on object (instead of word) level.
+**Edge**: connects two vertex if there's false sharing between them.

-**Labels** on vertices: each vertex holds all the program locations that accesses it.
+**Labels** on vertices: relevant infos, such as program locations, threads, is read or write.

 Preferably with *weight* on edges; **weight**: # of times false sharing occurs between the two words.